CenterForOpenScience/Employee-Manual/index.md

 ##Flexible Work Schedule

 COS is committed to the well-being of its staff.
 To honor this, COS allows flexible hours for medical appointments (doctors’ visit, dentist appointment and other necessary appointments to maintain well-being).
-Appointments and time out of the office must be communicated with the Office Manager and your team.
+Appointments and time out of the office must be communicated with the Human Resources Assistant and your team.

 ##Paid Time Off (PTO)

-At the beginning of each year, COS employees receive credit for fifteen (15) days of “Paid Time Off” (PTO).
-This benefit for new hires is pro-rated based upon the number of working days remaining in the calendar year.
+At the beginning of each year, full-time, regular employees receive credit for fifteen (15) days of “Paid Time Off” (PTO).
+Part-time, regular employees will be granted PTO proportional to hours worked.
+This benefit for new hires is prorated based upon the number of working days remaining in the calendar year.
 Upon termination all unused PTO will be forfeited.
 PTO is not accrued and has no cash value.
-Staff must confirm PTO with their management and team.
-Anyone who cannot work due to an illness or emergency should notify the Office Manager.
+Staff must confirm PTO with their management, team, and HR.
+Anyone who cannot work due to an illness or emergency should notify the HR Assistant.

 ##Leave for Unique Life Circumstances

 COS employees may require additional time off in order to deal with a life changing event.
-To offer support in these circumstances, COS offers paid leave for up to three (3) months to all employees to care for their child after birth, after or during the adoption process, or to care for their spouse, son or daughter, or parent who has a serious health condition.
+To offer support in these circumstances, COS offers paid leave for up to three (3) months to all full-time, regular employees to care for their child after birth, after or during the adoption process, or to care for their spouse, son or daughter, or parent who has a serious health condition.
+All part-time, regular staff will be offered a three-week stipend plus an additional 9 weeks unpaid for the same circumstances.
 All leave must be taken in the first year after the birth or adoption or the year in which they are caring for their family member.
 Leave can be taken for second and subsequent children.
 However, employees are not eligible for another (3) month period of leave unless the expected date of delivery or adoption is at least 12 months after your return to work from a previous period of parental leave.

 ##Paid Holidays

-The following U.S. holidays are observed by COS and do not count against Paid Time Off credit: New Years Day, Good Friday, Memorial Day, Independence Day, Labor Day, Veterans Day, Thanksgiving Day and Black Friday, Christmas Eve, Christmas Day, and New Years Eve.
+The following U.S. holidays are observed by COS and do not count against Paid Time Off credit for full-time and part-time regular employees: New Year’s Day, Martin Luther King, Jr. Day, Good Friday, Memorial Day, Independence Day, Labor Day Thanksgiving Day and Black Friday, Christmas Eve, Christmas Day, and New Year’s Eve.
 We support cultural and community diversity.
 If employees celebrate holidays that are not listed above, COS will provide a floating holiday option.
 ##Bereavement Leave

-COS staff members will be paid for up to five (5) days to attend the funeral of a a family member..
+Full-time regular and part-time regular staff will be paid for up to five (5) days to attend the funeral of a family member.
 If additional time-off is required, it is possible to arrange with the COS management team.
 All other requests for time off in relation to bereavement will be decided on a case by case basis, as needed.

 ##Jury Duty

-All full-time and part-time staff members will be excused with pay for five (5) days if called to serve jury duty.
+All staff members will be excused with pay for five (5) days if called to serve jury duty.

-##Health Insurance
+##Health Insurance (full-time and part-time regular employees)

-COS covers 100% of full-time employee premium costs under the Anthem Blue Cross Blue Shield GJBA plan and 50% of all dependent coverage.
-COS offers the option to buy up into the Anthem Blue Cross Blue Shield GWAA and GYAA plans.
-Employees will be responsible for paying cost difference between the two plans for both their individual coverage and any dependents under the GWAA and GYAA  plans.
-These costs will be deducted from the employee’s paycheck pre-tax on a semi-monthly basis.
+COS offers health, dental, and vision insurance for employees their spouse, and dependents.
+Coverage will begin on the first day of the subsequent month in which employee is hired (i.e., hire date 06/15 - Insurance coverage will begin 07/01).

-Health insurance coverage will begin on the first day of the subsequent month in which employees are hired (i.e., hire date 06/15 - Insurance coverage will begin 07/01).
+COS covers 100% of employee premium and 50% of all dependent coverage costs under the base plan.
+COS offers the option to buy up into the Anthem Blue Cross Blue Shield Healthkeepers Platinum OAPOS and Platinum PPO plans.
+Employees will be responsible for paying cost difference between the two plans for both their individual coverage and any dependents under the Platinum OAPOS and Platinum PPO plans.
+These costs will be deducted from the employee’s paycheck pre-tax on a bi-monthly basis.

-Open enrollment for the health insurance plan is December 1 - December 31 of each year.
+Open enrollment for the health insurance plan is in November of each year.

-Upon separation from COS, a voluntary “Continuation of Coverage” is extended for a maximum of 18-months/1.5 years.
-Under this continuation, former employees can remain on the COS insurance plan, but are responsible for paying for the entire health insurance premium for themselves and their dependents by the 15th of each month.
+Upon separation from COS, COBRA is extended for a maximum of 18-months/1.5 years.
+Under this continuation, former full-time and part-time regular employees can remain on the COS insurance plan, but are responsible for paying for the entire health insurance premium for themselves and their dependents by the 15th of each month.
 All checks are to be mailed to 210 Ridge McIntire Road, Suite 500, Charlottesville, Virginia 22903.
-Additional information will be supplied during the time of separation.
+Additional information will be supplied during the time of separation through Zenefits.

 ##Vision Insurance